Blog

 4. Freshness — up-to-date operational facts that reduce uncertainty.

-When any of these signals are missing, the likelihood of your local business being cited drops sharply.
-In those cases, answer engines are forced to infer, and inference increases hallucination risk, which can lead to incomplete or misleading answers for potential customers.
-To mitigate the potential negative impact or address the issue entirely, you need to start with service–location pages.
+Let's assume that any of these signals are missing.
+How does it impact the local discovery?
+Well, the likelihood of your local business being cited drops sharply.
+In those cases, answer engines are forced to infer, and inference increases hallucination risk.
+It is bad because it results in incomplete answers for potential customers, and you don't want to mislead them, right?
+In the worst case scenario, LLMs simply choose another brand that clearly provides the four signal.
+Let's discuss how to mitigate the potential negative impact or even address the issue entirely.
+Let's start with service–location pages.

 Why Service–Location Pages Matter More Than Any Other Page in Local GEO

-Service–location pages are the primary place where answer engines determine whether a business is actually local or merely location-tagged.
+Service–location pages are the primary place where answer engines determine whether a business is actually local.
+Thus, a GEO-ready service–location page must do more than name a city.
+It must explain:

 • Common local scenarios that trigger demand;